I recently wrote about public behaviour and how difficult it has become to navigate shared space. This is a continuation of that argument.

 But there is a difference between responding to risk and rehearsing it.

 When every quiet moment is filled with noise, when every journey becomes a call, when presence is replaced with distraction, something shifts.
-The world begins to feel less navigable, not more.
+The world feels less navigable, not more.
 You stop observing.
 You stop engaging.
 You retreat.

 And in doing so, you do not become safer.